justinalexander/linkal/README.markdown

 Now you can deploy to staging or production by pushing to the appropriate remote.
 We use the `staging` branch to deploy to staging, and the `master` branch to deploy to production.
 Heroku always uses the branch `master` to run your app out of, so you need to push the local branch to a branch named `master` on the remote.
 Because of this, it's much easier to push a branch named `master` locally, so we use that for production to prevent accidentally pushing staging code into production.

-To deploy to staging:
+To deploy to staging, run the script provided

-    git push staging staging:master
+    ./staging_deploy.sh

 To deploy to master: